mbrochh/whisper-youtube-transcribe/slidev/slides.md

 - See [https://platform.openai.com/docs/models/gpt-3-5](https://platform.openai.com/docs/models/gpt-3-5)
 - The `text-davinci-003` model has a maximum token length of 4,097
 - When we send a prompt to the API, we must make sure that the PROMPT + RESPONSE fits into the maximum token limit
-    - Example: If our prompt is 4,000 tokens, then ChatGPT can only respond with 97 tokens
+    - Example: If our prompt is 4,000 tokens, then our response can only be 97 tokens

 ---